danielwertheim/mynatsclient/README.md

 # MyNatsClient
-A **.NETStandard** based, `async` and [ReactiveExtensions](https://github.com/Reactive-Extensions/Rx.NET) (RX) friendly client for [NATS Server](https://nats.io).
+A **.NetStandard** based, `async` and [ReactiveExtensions](https://github.com/Reactive-Extensions/Rx.NET) (RX) friendly client for [NATS Server](https://nats.io).
 It's RX friendly cause it's based around `IObservable<T>`.
 It keeps as much of NATS domain language as possible but does not limit itself to follow the APIs of other NATS clients, but instead offer one that fits the .NET domain and one that first and foremost is a client written for .NET.
 Not GO or JAVA or Foo.

 It offers both simple and advanced usage.
 By default it's configured to auto reply on heartbeat pings and to reconnect on failures.
 You can seed it with multiple hosts in a cluster.
 So if one fails it will reconnect to another one.